onchezz/timlessnft/README.md

 ## Running the demo

-To run the demo follow these steps:
+To run the demo follow these steps :

 1. Clone the project with the code below.
     ```sh